Free Taylor County Public Records Search: Criminal, Court, Marital

 Taylor County is a small, mostly rural county with only a few law enforcement agencies located inside its borders.
 The first place to try in the search for arrest records is the Taylor County Sheriff’s Office, followed by the two local police departments in the county.

-Find Arrestees Booked in the Taylor County Jail
+Search Details of Arrestees Booked in the Taylor County Jail

 The Taylor County Sheriff’s Office maintains the county jail.1 This is a small facility that holds mostly prisoners awaiting trial, as well as post-trial convicts who are serving out short-term sentences or who are awaiting transfer to a state-run correctional facility.